Seydouba Bangoura

-Seydouba Bangoura is a Guinean footballer who played as a midfielder for the Guinea national football team in the 1980 African Cup of Nations.
+Seydouba Bangoura (died 17 September 2024) was a Guinean footballer who played as a midfielder for the Guinea national football team in the 1980 African Cup of Nations.

 Bangoura was a key part of Hafia FC's squad that won the continental championship three times in the 1970s.
 After his playing career ended, he became a spokesperson for a local bauxite mining business.